InstallationDeployDeployment checklist

 ...

-- On the AI worker nodes where MOSTLY AI jobs run, make sure that no other pods belonging to other applications can run so as not to interfere with MOSTLY AI workloads.
-You can apply taints (opens in a new tab) on nodes dedicated to MOSTLY AI workloads so as to prevent other workloads from running.
+• On the AI worker nodes where MOSTLY AI jobs run, make sure that no other pods belonging to other applications can run so as not to interfere with MOSTLY AI workloads.
+You can apply taints on nodes dedicated to MOSTLY AI workloads so as to prevent other workloads from running.

-- Verify that any resource quotas (opens in a new tab) created for your namespace allow MOSTLY AI to successfully run worker nodes based on their requirements.
+• Verify that any resource quotas created for your namespace allow MOSTLY AI to successfully run worker nodes based on their requirements.

-file.
+• If you have specific username requirements to access databases or other resources, update the Helm chart values.yaml file.
 In specific cases, due to Oracle security policies you might need to allowlist container users in Oracle.

 Other requirements

-- Disable any tools or service mesh services in the MOSTLY AI namespace that intercept communications between pods and require manual approval to proceed.
+• Disable any tools or service mesh services in the MOSTLY AI namespace that intercept communications between pods and require manual approval to proceed.
 If you have enabled such services, such as Linkerd or Istio, MOSTLY AI jobs might be prevented from starting and completing successfully.

-- Work with your IT team to enable backups of the PostgreSQL database.
+• Work with your IT team to enable backups of the PostgreSQL database.

 AWS EKS Kubernetes cluster checklist

-- AWS EKS cluster running Kubernetes 1.23 or higher.
-For more information, see Amazon EKS documentation (opens in a new tab).
+• AWS EKS cluster running Kubernetes 1.23 or higher.
+For more information, see Amazon EKS documentation.

-.
-For more information, see Amazon EC2 instance types (opens in a new tab). - Storage (required for single- and multi-node).
-Integrate with Amazon Elastic Block Store (EBS) with your EKS cluster by installing and configuring the
+• Storage (required for single- and multi-node).
+Integrate with Amazon Elastic Block Store (EBS) with your EKS cluster by installing and configuring the aws-ebs-csi-driver.
+For more information, Amazon EBS CSI driver.

-subnet netmask.
-This provides up to 65,536 private IPv4 addresses.
-For more information, see the AWS VPC documentation. - Networking.
+• Networking.
 Integrate with Amazon Elastic Load Balancing (ALB) to automatically distribute your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones.
-Install the
+Install the aws-load-balancer-controller in your EKS cluster to manage your ALBs and create an Ingress that uses this controller.

-For more information, see Installing the AWS Load Balancer Controller add-on (opens in a new tab). - Networking.
+• Networking.
 Create a Domain name in Route 53 that will point to your ALB.
 Amazon Route 53 is a highly available and scalable Domain Name System (DNS) web service.
-To configure a domain registered in Route 53 to point to AWS ALB, you can use the Amazon Route 53 Documentation (opens in a new tab).
+To configure a domain registered in Route 53 to point to AWS ALB, you can use the Amazon Route 53 Documentation.
 For specific configurations and support, contact AWS Support.

-- Security.
+• Security.
 AWS Certificate Manager (ACM) helps you to provision, manage, and renew publicly trusted TLS certificates on AWS based websites.
 Create an SSL certificate in ACM that can be used with your ALB.
-For more information, see AWS Certificate Manager > Requesting a public certificate (opens in a new tab).
+For more information, see AWS Certificate Manager > Requesting a public certificate.

 MOSTLY AI Helm charts checklist

-- Obtain the MOSTLY AI Helm charts from your Customer Experience Engineer.
+• Obtain the MOSTLY AI Helm charts from your Customer Experience Engineer.

-- Obtain a Docker pull image secret from your Customer Experience Engineer.
+• Obtain a Docker pull image secret from your Customer Experience Engineer.

-- Ensure Internet connectivity to pull the Docker images from the MOSTLY AI repository.
+• Ensure Internet connectivity to pull the Docker images from the MOSTLY AI repository.

-- Get acquainted with the default configuration
+• Get acquainted with the default configuration values.yaml file in the MOSTLY AI Helm charts.

-file in the MOSTLY AI Helm charts. - Make sure that the nodes in your Kubernetes cluster can accommodate the container resource requirements defined in the
+• Make sure that the nodes in your Kubernetes cluster can accommodate the container resource requirements defined in the values.yaml file.